Are you coming to a Providence Care site for a visit? You must wear a face mask for the duration of your visit.

 Providence Care Hospital

-All staff, physicians, students, volunteers, vendors and contractors must wear a mask within Providence Care Hospital.
+All staff, physicians, students, volunteers, vendors and contractors must wear a mask while inside Providence Care Hospital.

-Inpatients are required to wear a mask/face covering when outside their unit.
+Inpatients are required to wear a mask when leaving the unit and/or when receiving care.
 If there is a medical reason why a patient/client cannot wear one, the care team will discuss other options.
 Certified PPE will continue to be used for patients and clients who require it for transportation or if placed on precautions.

 All staff, regardless of their work location or role continues to wear masks at all times when in the Home.
-Staff working on Resident Home Areas or working within two metres of a resident or colleague must also wear goggles.
+Staff also wear eye goggles.

-Residents may choose to wear a face covering of their own.
+Residents are encouraged to wear a mask outside of their rooms and must wear one when they leave a Resident Home Area.
 Certified PPE will continue to be used for residents who require it for transportation or if placed on precautions.

-Protect yourself and others by ensuring you are wearing your mask/face covering properly.
+Protect yourself and others by ensuring you are wearing your face mask covering properly.